illMadeCoder/poc_co_gm/README.md

 Scrying.ai is an AI assistant for tabletop role-playing games (TTRPGs), such as *Dungeons & Dragons*, offering real-time AI suggestions and post-session summaries.

 ---
 ## Our Philosophy

-This project responds to market shifts and the emerging AI wave.
-It’s a collaborative space for diverse skill sets to learn modern web development, DevOps, and AI integration, culminating in a portfolio piece for contributors.
-We welcome all experience levels to build confidence, gain real-world skills, and craft interview-ready stories.
+This project was sparked by recent market shifts and the emerging wave of AI technology.
+It is first and foremost a collaborative space for contributors to update and sharpen their skills, with a focus on modern web development, DevOps, system design, and AI integration.
+We aim to build a professional, modern portfolio piece for everyone involved.
+All experience levels are welcome!

 If you resonate with our vision, consider giving us a ⭐!

 ---

 ## Join the Team

 We’re in **pre-development** and need contributors of any skill level.
-You’ll get quick guidance on how to start contributing immediately.
-If interested, read on or join our Discord.
+You’ll get guidance on how to start contributing immediately.
+If interested, read on till the end.

 ---